 Children who are unwell in school or who sustain minor injuries will be dealt with by the Welfare Assistant during school hours or by the Meals Supervisors during the lunch hour.
 If a child receives any injury which we feel needs further treatment, or is too ill to remain in school, parents will be contacted either by text or phone call.

+At Victoria Junior School safeguarding and child protection underpin everything we do.
 To protect pupils in its care and to comply with the recommendations of the Department for Education, the school will take any actions that it feels it needs to do, this may include referring concerns about the welfare of pupils to Children’s Services - Social Care Department.
 Our first priority is your child’s welfare and therefore there may be occasions when our concern about your child means that we have to consult other agencies even before we contact you.
 The procedures we follow have been laid down by the Local Safeguarding Children Board.
-If you want to know more about these procedures, please speak to the Headteacher or read the Child Protection Policy available on this website.
+If you want to know more about these procedures, please speak to the Headteacher or read the Child Protection Policy available on the website.

 At Victoria Junior School we aim to instil and promote good behaviour and learning behaviour in all members of the school community.
 All children are made aware of our school rules and we have set systems for dealing with unacceptable behaviour.
-You will find a copy of our Behaviour Policy in the Policies section.

 Our objectives are:

 - To foster positive caring attitudes towards everyone, showing respect for each other and acknowledging and valuing all achievements.

 - To communicate effectively with those around them and globally, and to contribute proactively to shape their community.